Installing RStudio Professional Drivers#

 Additional steps for using the Oracle database driver

-For more information on connecting to Oracle Databases look at this support article.
+For more information on connecting to Oracle Databases, see the Connecting to Oracle databases with RStudio Professional Drivers support article.

 Step 2.
 Download and install#